 He added: “In particular, the hall’s ornamental plasterwork and incredible carved joinery offers a fascinating challenge to me, as a conservation architect, and the team.
 However, by adopting a careful and methodical approach, we can ensure that it will remain standing for the different phases of work going forward and can offer a lasting, priceless piece of history for generations to come.

 Hopwood says of the grant: "The partnership with Historic England and Rochdale Council has been wonderful and we are very eager to continue working with Buttress.

-He added: "Grant Prescott and his team are enthusiastic and passionate about rescuing Hopwood Hall and we look forward to stabilising the building to ensure it is around for generations to come."
+"Grant Prescott and his team are enthusiastic and passionate about rescuing Hopwood Hall and we look forward to stabilising the building to ensure it is around for generations to come."

 Charles Smith, Principal Adviser for Heritage at Risk at Historic England, adds: "Repair of a building as important and fragile as Hopwood Hall requires experience and expertise.
 We're pleased that conservation specialists Buttress has been appointed to oversee this work, which will tackle the most urgent repair needs."

 Photo credit: Andy Marshall / Photographer